dominictarr/forkdb/readme.markdown

 Note that if both endpoints try to push or both endpoints try to pull from each other, nothing will happen.

+forkdb saves the last sequence successfully replicated for each remote host to avoid sending hashes for sequences that remote hosts already know about.

 # usage

 ```